Edoardo001/Matebook-13-Hackintosh/README.md

 * sensors
 * audio
 * Internal bluetooth (now, without any workaround)
-* almost all exept thing listed in "bugs"
+* almost everything exept things listed in "bugs"

 **Bugs:**
 * Camera (maybe not compatible with osx), will try to figure this out